 Sali often groomed my head and beard, LOL.
 I think Sali viewed me as a feline friend, so I was more

 than happy to let her to do it.
-She also liked to groomed my arm while I worked at the computer; sometimes she
+She also liked to groom my arm while I worked at the computer; sometimes she

-would groom one spot for so long that I'd get a small red rash from her rough tongue :)
+would groom one spot on my arm for so long that her rough tongue made my skin sore :)